 A good detox plan will help create a foundation for treatment to work.

-In both cases, clients may need to be detoxed medically prior to treatment.
+In both cases, clients may need to undergo drug detox and be detoxed medically prior to treatment.
 Depending on the severity of the physical addiction, this may require a hospital stay or treatment visit to be completed under medical supervision.